sap-tutorials/btp-adai/tutorials/sapui5-flexibility-keyuseradaptation-1-introduction/sapui5-flexibility-keyuseradaptation-1-introduction.md

 1. Go to the [SAPUI5 Demo Kit](https://ui5.sap.com/#/demoapps), and open the **Key User Adaptation** demo app under *SAPUI5 Flexibility Demo Apps*.

-2. Go to the user actions menu of the app (in this demo app you are the *Default User*).
+2. Go to the user actions menu of the app (in this demo app you are *John Doe*).

     ![User actions menu](step1-useractionsmenu.png)